meyiao/ImuFusion/README.md

 ## Usage
 Example data already included.<br>
 Simply run the orien.m or zupt.m.
 For zupt, set 'CreateVideo' as true if you'd like to save the results in a video.<br>
-Note that the datasets used to evaluate the zupt algorithm were from: https://github.com/xioTechnologies/Gait-Tracking-With-x-IMU
+Note that the datasets and the code for visualizing the results were from: https://github.com/xioTechnologies/Gait-Tracking-With-x-IMU

 ## References: